A List of Advent Symbols: 5 Decorations, Traditions and More

 5) Nativity scene

 The Baby Jesus lies in a manger surrounded by figurines of Mary, Joseph and three wise men (or magi).
-It may also include other figures, like angels, shepherds, and animals.
+It may also include other nativity figures, like angels, shepherds, and animals.

 Conclusion